seqeralabs/nf-tower-aws/forge/README.md

 Seqera Platform requires access to AWS S3 to list and inspect the contents of S3 buckets for Studios, DataExplorer and Identifying the Nextflow working directory.

-This policy can be scoped down to list all buckets in the account along with limiting data retrieval to specific buckets.
+This policy can be scoped down to only allow listing the buckets in the account along with limiting data retrieval to specific buckets.

 ```json
 {